Michael Massey Player Props: Royals vs. Yankees

 Michael Massey At The Plate

-- He has homered in five games this year (6.9%), homering in 2.5% of his trips to the plate.
+- Looking at the 73 games he has played this year, he's homered in five of them (6.8%), and in 2.4% of his trips to the plate.

-- In 25.0% of his games this year, Massey has notched at least one RBI.
-In seven of those games (9.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Massey has had at least one RBI in 24.7% of his games this year (18 of 73), with more than one RBI seven times (9.6%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.